Chirlane McCray: ThriveNYC

 In November 2015, McCray led the launch of ThriveNYC, a plan to overhaul the city's mental health and substance abuse services.
-ThriveNYC promotes a shift from a traditionally more reactive model, which can strain police, prisons, hospitals, and schools, to an integrated public health approach focusing on awareness and early identification.
+ThriveNYC promoted an integrated public health approach focusing on awareness and early identification.
 In February 2019, Politico criticized ThriveNYC for having an "opaque budget" and "elusive metrics".
 In a March 2019 article on ThriveNYC, The New York Times reported: "Public health officials credit the plan for drawing attention to mental health… At the same time, some initiatives failed to get started, while others placed unrealistic demands on already strained mental health services".
 The Times added: "A spreadsheet of nearly 500 data points tracked by City Hall included almost none related to patient outcomes".

 ThriveNYC drew harsh criticism over allegations of mismanagement and accusations that it had failed to produce records of tangible results.
 As of March 2019, nearly $850 million in funding for McCray's mental health program was unaccounted for; furthermore, the program was on track to spend $1 billion over five years.
 Bronx Councilman Ritchie Torres criticized ThriveNYC, stating that there was "no evidence it’s working".

+In 2021, ThriveNYC was made permanent by executive order, "rebranded" as the Office of Community Mental Health, and allocated a further $115 million.
+The spending plan includes $96 million for B-HEARD, an initiative that dispatches EMTs and social workers as first responders to 911 calls involving mentally ill people in an effort to prevent confrontations with the police.